 As promised I am back with another test prep strategy that we have been doing.
 This one may be my favorite.
 It is a spin off a traditional gallery walk and gets the kids moving, reviewing, and critiquing each other’s work.

-I prepared the activity by writing 6 practice problems (Math) on 6 different chart papers.
+I prepared the activity by writing 6 practice problems (math for this lesson, but keep reading for ideas of how to implement this in any subject area) on 6 different chart papers.
 I chose these skills because they were the most missed skills on our last common assessment.
 After writing them on chart paper, I taped them around the room.
 I left enough space between each chart so the groups of students would not be crowded together.

 My students formed 6 groups, which have been their loyal test prep buddies for the past week.
 They prepared their paper to work out the problems by folding the paper twice to create 4 rectangles on the front and 4 on the back.
 6 of the rectangles was used to work out the problems and the last two were used for reflection: Which problem was the easiest, and why?
 Which problem was the most difficult, and why?

 The students then walked around to each problem (at my cue) and solved each problem on their paper and not on the chart (that part came later).
 They had to justify their answer with written explanations, pictures, or equations.